 1-3 MT SMS interaction between SC/SMS-GMSC/UDM follow the procedure as defined in TS 23.040 [7] or TS 23.540 [84].
 If there are two AMFs serving the UE, one is for 3GPP access and another is for non-3GPP access, there are two SMSF addresses stored in UDM/UDR.
 The UDM shall return both SMSF addresses.

 If the MPS for Messaging indication is set for the UE, the UDM may provide the parameter to the SMS-GMSC.
-If the MPS for Messaging indication from the UDM is set(enabled), the SMS-GMSC shall include a Message Priority header (or DRMP) to indicate priority information towards SMSF.
+If the MPS for Messaging indication from the UDM is set(enabled), or if a priority indication is received with the SMS message from the SC (per TS 23.272 [61]), the SMS-GMSC shall include a Message Priority header (or DRMP) to indicate priority information towards SMSF.

 4. The SMSF checks the SMS management subscription data.
 If SMS delivery is allowed, SMSF invokes Namf_MT_EnableUEReachability service operation to AMF.
 AMF pages the UE using the procedure defined in clause 4.2.3.3.
 The AMF includes Paging Priority if Paging needs to be triggered and the MPS for Messaging indication is stored in the UE context.
 The UE responds to the page with Service Request procedure.